 Once you’ve reduced the intensity of the stress response, you can start to look for solutions to your current challenge.
 Use past experiences to reflect on how you managed a similar problem, or brainstorm new ways to approach a difficult situation.

-Discuss the situation with friends and family and ask for help, if needed.
+Discuss the situation with a trusted individual, such as a friend or family member, and ask for help if needed.
 Try using the following prompts to get your problem-solving back on track:

 - What would a good outcome in this situation look like?